Bahrain-SEB-15/react-hoot-front-end/delete-a-hoot/README.md

   const handleDeleteHoot = async (hootId) => {
     console.log('hootId', hootId)
     setHoots(hoots.filter((hoot) => hoot._id !== hootId));
     navigate('/hoots');
   };
 ```

-Remember, the [**filter**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method returns a shallow copy of the array, excluding all elements that do not pass the test implemented by the provided callback function.
+Remember, the [Array.prototype.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method returns a shallow copy of the array, excluding all elements that do not pass the test implemented by the provided callback function.

+In the code block above, our `filter()` method returns only the `hoot` objects whose `_id` values **do not match** the `hootId`.

 Try deleting a hoot.
 After clicking the delete button, you should be directed to the list page, where the hoot is no longer present.
 If you refresh your browser, you'll notice that the hoot appears once more.
 This is occurs because at the moment, **we are only managing our local state**.
 No change has been made to the database.
 When the browser is refreshed, our `hootService.index()` runs once again, loading hoots from our database.

 Managing local state is a great practice, in that it provides immediate visual updates for users.
 But for these changes to persist, state updates must be made in tandem with changes to the database.
 We'll address this issue in the next step!

 ## Add `deleteHoot` functionality

+Let's finish up our delete functionality by adding the service.

 ### Build the service function